Director of the Web Accessibility Initiative (WAI)

 Judy coordinates accessibility policy and standardization issues for W3C internationally, promoting awareness and implementation of Web accessibility, and ensuring effective dialog among industry, the disability community, accessibility researchers, and government on the development of consensus-based accessibility solutions.
-She is a Principle Research Scientist at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL).
+She is a Principal Research Scientist at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL).

 Judy is the recipient of a RESNA Certificate of Appreciation for efforts related to assistive technology policy development during national health care reform; an Equality of Access and Opportunity Award from the American Foundation for the Blind for advocacy to increase the accessibility of the Windows 95 operating system; and an Access Advancement Award from the Association of Access Engineering Specialists for efforts related to Web accessibility.
 She was named in the August, 2000 issue of Internet World as one of the "Net's Rising Stars."
 She was awarded the Harry J. Murphy Catalyst Award at the CSUN 2002 Conference; the Roland Wagner European Award for Computers Assisting People with Special Needs in 2002; the Susan G. Hadden Pioneer Award from the Alliance for Public Technology in 2003; SXSW's Dewey Winburne Community Service Award in 2012; the Newell Perry Award from the US National Federation of the Blind in 2014; the Migel Medal from the American Foundation for the Blind in 2015; the ICT Accessibility Testing Symposium Social Impact Award in 2016; the UN G3ict 10th Anniversary Digital Accessibility Leadership Award in 2016; and the 2018 SIGACCESS Award for Outstanding Contributions to Computing and Accessibility.

 Prior to joining W3C, Judy worked on several US-based initiatives to